506638093/spine-optimize/README.md

 # spine-optimize
-Spint for Unity Version 2.1
+Spine for Unity Version 2.1

 First：
 Convert JSON to binary.